BattleTurn/StyledLog/README.md

 ## Styled Console usage

 - Filter by type, toggle Collapse/Auto-scroll, drag splitters to resize columns and the stack pane
+- Use the Tag dropdown in the header to pick which tags are visible
+  - “Everything” shows all tags; toggling individual tags creates an explicit selection set
+  - Your tag selections are remembered per project
 - Click a stack link to open it; hover to see an inline code preview with the target line highlighted
+- Read the full rich-text message in the pane above the stack trace; scroll if it’s long
 - Use the toolbar dropdown to toggle: Clear on Play, Clear on Build, Clear on Recompile
 - When “Clear on Recompile” is off, logs are snapshotted and restored across script recompiles

+### Unity logs

+Styled Console subscribes to Unity’s `Application.logMessageReceived` in the Editor and mirrors those entries.
+Messages originating from StyledDebug are not duplicated.
+Unity `Exception` entries are displayed as `Error` for consistent filtering.

 ## Extending (optional)